bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 * [[ IteratedArrayLike ]] - which points back to the actual array.
 ( Remember, “this” within the ArrayIterator is the iterator object itself, not the actual array.
 So, it has to store a link to the array during creation )

 * [[ ArrayLikeNextIndex ]] - the next index whose value should be returned.
-At start, it is 0.
+Default is 0.

-* [[ ArrayLikeIterationKind ]] - For normal purpose, it is “value”.
+* [[ ArrayLikeIterationKind ]] - For normal purpose (like incase of `...someArray`), it is “value”.
-Can be “key”, “value” or “key+value”.
+In general, ian be “key”, “value” or “key+value”.
 This is what allows reusing the iterator mechanism for array.keys and array.entries - which sets it to “key” and “key+value” mode.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTM1Njk1OTYxLC0yMDQwMjE1NTM0LC0xMT
+eyJoaXN0b3J5IjpbLTIxMDE1MjA1NDIsLTIwNDAyMTU1MzQsLT
-I2NTE4OTE1LC04NTE4NjYyNSwtMTUxNTk5MzA4MSwtMTc5NDY1
+ExMjY1MTg5MTUsLTg1MTg2NjI1LC0xNTE1OTkzMDgxLC0xNzk0
-NDMwNCwxMDM2MDk3MTA0LC00Mzk5OTc4NTldfQ==
+NjU0MzA0LDEwMzYwOTcxMDQsLTQzOTk5Nzg1OV19
 -->